tgroshon/criticalgamemastery.com/src/content/posts/august-homebrew-magnetism-part-2.md

 Thank you for your time and for reading what we have prepared for you.
 I hope these spells find a place at your table and you can have as much fun with them as we did.
 If you have any criticisms or feedback, we would **love** to hear it!

 As always, please feel free to join us on [discord](https://discord.gg/M3rEEGX) to talk about all things nerdy.
-If you like our work and want to support the Critical Game Mastery crew, then you are welcome to join us on [Patreon](https://www.patreon.com/CriticalGameMastery) to get a behind the scenes scoop on how we do things, as well as some deep cuts on what our plans are for the future and what to expect.
+If you like our work and want to support the Critical Game Mastery crew, then you are welcome to join us on [Patreon](https://www.patreon.com/CriticalGameMastery) to get a behind-the-scenes scoop on how we do things, as well as some deep cuts on what our plans are for the future and what to expect.

 Thank you for reading,